ManuelaQuertier/ManuelaQuertier/README.md

 ### Hi there 👋

-- 🌱 I’m currently start learning codes
+- 🌱 I’m currently learning codes, more and more